pedropenna/musfealle/README.md

 - Tab: Move focus between username and password fields
 - Enter: Log In

-*Musfealle means "mouse trap" in old english according to some dictionay sites.*
+*Musfealle means "mouse trap" in old english according to some dictionary sites.*